amengol/Fanshawe_Game_Jam/README.md

 - Multiple sky maps seamless blending the scene
 - Control for the Sun and Moon Light at the right position of the "Dummy Sun/Moon Texture"
 - Moon and Sun lights change colours during the cycle to match the colour of the sky
-- Shadows that also follow the Sun/Moon position (see next item)
+- Shadows that also follows the Sun/Moon position (see next item)

 **Shadows**
 Implemented Shadows with transparency (foliage):